InseeFrLab/legacy-onyxia-entrypoint/README.md

   <a href="https://github.com/InseeFrLab/onyxia-api">Onyxia K8s API</a>
 </p>

+> 🗣 v1 (of onyxia-web) have been released with a breaking change.
+Please checkout [the migration guide](https://docs.onyxia.sh/)

 Onyxia is a web app that aims at being the glue between multiple open source backend technologies to provide a state of art working environnement for data scientists.
 Onyxia is developed by the French National institute of statistics and economic studies ([INSEE](https://insee.fr)).